gchure/phd/docs/src/chapter_06/section_06_sensitivity.md

 ## Fold-Change Sensitivity Analysis
-In we found that the width of the credible regions varied widely depending on the repressor copy number $R$ and repressor operator binding energy $\Delta
+In Chapter 2,we found that the width of the credible regions varied widely depending on the repressor copy number $R$ and repressor operator binding energy $\Delta
 \varepsilon_{RA}$.
 More precisely, the credible regions were much narrower for low repressor copy numbers $R$ and weak binding energy
 $\Delta\varepsilon_{RA}$.
 In this section, we explain how this behavior comes about.
 We focus our attention on the maximum fold-change in the presence of saturating inducer.
-While it is straightforward to consider the width of the credible regions at any other inducer concentration, shows that the credible region are widest at saturation.
+While it is straightforward to consider the width of the credible regions at any other inducer concentration, the predicted fold-change curves presented in Chapter 2 show that the credible regions are widest at saturation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The width of the credible regions corresponds to how sensitive the fold-change is to the fit values of the dissociation constants $K_A$